Denise Bidot Turns This Unexpected Accessory Into a Bikini Top for Fabulous ‘Fit

 “As a rookie, you walk in there and you don’t know what to expect,” Bidot recalled on her debut shoot.
 “I was so scared, and every single swimsuit that [stylists Margot Zamet and Liz Wentworth] made me try on, I felt more and more beautiful.”

-It was a day, Bidot says, that was simply unforgettable: “I’ll remember [the shoot] for the rest of my life ...
+It was a day that Bidot says was simply unforgettable, adding, “I’ll remember [that shoot] for the rest of my life [...]
 They say SI [Swimsuit] family for a reason—it is that.”

 Next.
 SI Swimsuit Models Smoldered in Swimwear This June—Here Are Our 12 Fav Looks.
 SI Swimsuit Models Smoldered in Swimwear This June—Here Are Our 12 Fav Looks. dark